Kuo Chun-lin: Fubon Guardians

 On September 19, 2020, Kuo signed with the Fubon Guardians of the Chinese Professional Baseball League (CPBL).
 At the time of his signing, Kuo was still recovering from Tommy John surgery.
 He made his CPBL debut on November 9, 2021.

+Uni-President Lions

+On November 28, 2023, Kuo was drafted by the TSG Hawks in the team's expansion draft.
+However, on December 27, the Hawks traded Kuo to the Uni-President Lions in exchange for Chen-yen Chiang.